 Some men passed down the rituals and secrets of the Thugs to their sons.
 Other recruits would apprentice themselves to established Thug masters, or gurus, and learn the trade in that way.
 Occasionally, young children who were accompanying a victim would be adopted by the Thug clan and trained in the ways of the Thugs, as well.

 It is quite strange that some of the Thugs were Muslim, given the centrality of Kali in the cult.
 In the first place, murder is forbidden in the Quran, excepting only lawful executions: "Do not kill a soul that God has made sacrosanct...
 Whosoever kills a soul, unless it be for murder or for wreaking corruption in the land, it shall be as if he had killed all mankind."
 Islam is also very strict about there being only one true God, so making human sacrifices to Kali is extremely un-Islamic.

+Nonetheless, both Hindu and Muslim Thugs continued to prey upon travelers in what is now India and Pakistan through the nineteenth century.
 British colonial officials during the British Raj in India were horrified by the depredations of the Thugs, and set out to suppress the murderous cult.
 They set up a special police force specifically to hunt the Thugs, and publicized any information about Thuggee movements so that travelers would not be taken unawares.
-Thousands of accused Thugs were arrested and executed or sent into exile.
+Thousands of accused Thugs were arrested.
+They would be executed hanging, jailed for life, or sent into exile.
 By 1870, most people believe that the Thugs had been destroyed.

 The word "Thug" comes from the Urdu thagi, which is taken from the Sanskrit sthaga meaning "scoundrel" or "cunning one."
-In southern India, the Thugs are also known as Phansigar, signifying "strangler" or "user of a garotte."
-According to legend, many Thugs would use their head-scarves to strangle their victims.
+In southern India, the Thugs are also known as Phansigar, signifying "strangler" or "user of a garotte," after their favorite method of dispatching their victims.